operezcham90/evo-sbox/README.md

 ## 🐣 Crossover Operator

 A new S-Box can be obtained from two base S-Boxes using a series of function compositions.
-These crossover operator preserves bijectivity.
+This crossover operator preserves bijectivity.

 $h_1(x) = f(g(x))$